Govt. to probe “reckless” Abaco corruption claim

 Eyewitness News understands the matter has been reported to police.

-Minnis told the Nassau Guardian yesterday that he instructed Police Commissioner Anthony Ferguson to probe the matter.
+Minnis told reporters yesterday that he instructed Police Commissioner Anthony Ferguson to probe the matter.

 “If he cannot present such evidence and if he’s just talking blindly then he needs to apologize to the Bahamian people,” Minnis said.